 - Ski Explorer app with maps, resort info and tips, snow reports, recommended routes and a friend finder.

 - Weather, travel and resort updates.

 As there won’t be a rep based in Sainte-Foy, we’ll meet you at the airport to give you your vouchers if you’ve pre-booked lift passes, equipment hire or tuition, and make sure you’re ready for the mountain.
-There won’t be any Crystal-run après events, but you can check your info pack or the Ski Explorer app for details on local events and activities.
+There won’t be any Crystal-run après events, but you can check the Ski Explorer app for details on local events and activities.

 To make your transfer quicker, when you get to Bourg St Maurice, you may have to transfer to a smaller vehicle which will take you directly into St Foy en Tarentaise.

 All our holidays include shared transfers to and from your accommodation.
 However, if you would prefer a private transfer, this can be added when booking.
 These are taken by car, 6-seater or minibus, depending on the number of people in your booking.